deloire/contact-management-system/README.md

 1. Clone the repository
 2. Navigate to your project directory and put pom.xml and other files there
+3. Connect the database
-3. Build the project using Maven
+4. Build the project using Maven
-4. Run the application
+5. Run the application
-5. The application will start on `http://localhost:8080`.
+6. The application will start on `http://localhost:8080`.

 ### API Endpoints